TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.3.4**
+— Added return Votes in meetings: You'll now get your votes back if your target got shot by the Guesser
+- New Option for Guesser: Guesser can't guess Snitch if they has done all tasks (created by Mr_Fluff)
+- Fixed a bug where the Guesser and Swapper UI in meetings was behind the visor cosmetics – Changed the position of the Witch icon in meetings for better visibility

 **Version 3.3.3**
 - Fixed a bug where a guessed Guesser could guess